privet-kitty/dufy/README.md

 * CIELUV and LCh<sub>uv</sub>
 * HSV
 * HSL
-* Munsell color system
+* Munsell Color System
 * LMS
-* Spectrum (as spectral power distribution function)
+* spectrum (as spectral power distribution function)

 Dufy can deal with the following concepts: